xtanaa001/academic-kickstart/content/home/research.md

 ## [Online Decision-Making and Incentives](/research/#slider_incentives)

-I am interested in understanding the interplay between online algorithms, mechanism design, and machine learning.
+I am interested in understanding the interplay between mechanism design, online algorithms,  and machine learning.
 Current topics include online mechanism design and online learning.

 ## [Networked Systems, Platforms, and Markets](/research/#slider_applications)

-I develop resource allocation and scheduling decisions for networked systems such as computer networks, cloud computing and energy systems.
-I am most excited by problems where theory provides useful insight for the design of real platforms and markets.
+I develop resource allocation and scheduling mechanisms for computer networks, cloud computing and energy systems.
+In particular, I am most excited by problems where theory provides useful insight for the design of real platforms and markets.